rpmohn/a4/README.md

 #### libvterm

 Requires [libvterm](https://www.leonerd.org.uk/code/libvterm/)
 with minimum revision 819 code source.
-The latest released verision 0.3 is revision 813, so you will likely have to compile this yourself for now.
+The latest released version 0.3 is revision 813, so you will likely have to compile this yourself for now.